DerfOh/discord-dog-bot/README.md

-# cat-bot
+# Dog-bot

 ## About
-cat-bot is a simple bot for posting random cat images to a discord server.
+Dog-bot is a much requested adaptation of cat-bot.

 I created this to learn how to use go to write a discord bot.
 I'll put it here in hopes that it helps someone else some day.